Professor of Church History and Mennonite Studies

 bruce.guenther@twu.ca

-Widely recognized as a Canadianist, much of Bruce’s scholarly expertise has to do with aspects of Canadian history, culture and Christianity.
-The combination of his teaching experience in a variety of schools (both public universities and faith-based institutions) across Canada, and extensive leadership experience within academic institutions, and other denominational and community organizations, provide a rich source of insight and understanding.
-He is passionate about helping students to think critically about their faith experience without becoming cynical, to historicize their church tradition without discrediting it, and to recognize the symbiotic relationships between cultural forces, human actions, and the work of the Holy Spirit in the life of the church.
-For recreation and relaxation, Bruce enjoys playing squash, riding motorcycle, watching movies and reading.
-He and his wife Lois have three adult children.
+Widely recognized as a Canadianist, much of Bruce’s expertise has to do with aspects of Canadian religious history, and understanding the interrelations between Christianity and cultures.
+The combination of his teaching experience in a variety of schools (both public universities and faith-based institutions) across Canada, research and scholarship, and extensive leadership experience within academic institutions, and other denominational and community organizations, provide a rich source of insight and understanding.
+Bruce enjoys playing squash, riding motorcycle, watching movies and reading.
+He and his wife Lois have three adult children, and one grandchild.

 PhD (Canadian Religious History) - McGill University